benthepoet/benpaulhanna/content/posts/setting-up-a-haskell-environment-in-ubuntu.md

 In the process of learning Haskell, I've recently gone through the various editors to try and see which one has the ideal tooling.
-There's many different opinions on the matter, but for me I've settled on Emacs with intero.
+There's many different opinions on the matter, but for me I've settled on Emacs with `intero`.
 I went with intero because it has solid type-checking, an interactive REPL, and doesn't require a whole lot of configuration to get going.
 With that said, I'll show you how to setup this environment in the context of an Ubuntu system.